aspose-total/Aspose.Total-Products/total/en/android-java/conversion/docm-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to XLT in Android Applications or Online App" h2="Export DOCM to XLT in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOCM to XLT conversion feature inside your android applications.
-Firstly, you can convert DOCM to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLT.
+<h2>Why to Convert</h2>

+The DOCM file format is a Microsoft Office Word document that contains macros, which are pieces of code that automate tasks.
+This type of file is not compatible with many other programs, including Microsoft Excel.
+Therefore, it is necessary to convert DOCM files to XLT, which is a Microsoft Excel template file format.

+<h2>How Aspose.Total Helps for DOCM to XLT Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate document manipulation and conversion features into Android applications.
+It includes Aspose.Words for Android via Java, which is a feature-rich document manipulation API that can be used to convert DOCM files to HTML.
+Aspose.Cells for Java is another API included in Aspose.Total for Android via Java that can be used to convert HTML to XLT.
+This makes it possible to convert DOCM to XLT within Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}